2018–19 Southern Football League

-The 2018–19 season is the 116th in the history of the Southern League since its establishment in 1894.
+The 2018–19 season was the 116th in the history of the Southern League since its establishment in 1894.
 The league (known as Evo-Stik League Southern, following a sponsorship deal with Evo-Stik) has two Premier divisions (Central and South) at step 3 of the National League System (NLS) and two Division One divisions (Central and South) at step 4 of the NLS.

-This is the first season to consist of four divisions in the league, following a shakeup of the Southern, Isthmian, and Northern Premier Leagues divisions by geographical region.
+This was the first season to consist of four divisions in the league, following a shakeup of the Southern, Isthmian, and Northern Premier Leagues divisions by geographical region.
 The Southern League was chosen to create a new division at Step 3; the 21 clubs remaining from the Premier Division the previous season were split into two new Premier divisions; Central and South.
 The league constitution was announced in May 2018.

 Premier Division Central

 At the end of the previous season a new division was created at step 3, while the number of clubs in step 3 divisions was reduced from 24 to 22.
 The Premier Division Central consisted of ten clubs from the previous season Premier Division, and twelve new clubs.